 Further, rituximab is currently used both with and without methotrexate-a clear indication that, in practice, co-treatment with methotrexate is not necessarily superior.
 In other words, after years of administering rituximab with methotrexate in clinical practice, no synergistic effect has been observed.
-In Dr. Boers's practice, for example, 110 rheumatology patients currently receive rituximab.
+In a recent review of almost 2,500 RA patients on rituximab, 23% were on rituximab monotherapy, i.e., without methotrexate, and the efficacy of treatment for this group did not differ from patients co-treated with methotrexate.
 (Ex.
-1002 ¶ 93.)
-Of these, 30 are on rituximab monotherapy, 56 are on rituximab plus methotrexate, and the remaining 24 are on combination therapy with DMARDs other than methotrexate.
-(Ex.
-1002 ¶ 93.)
-And, in a recent review of almost 2,500 RA patients on rituximab, 23% were on rituximab monotherapy, i.e., without methotrexate, and the efficacy of treatment for this group did not differ from patients co-treated with methotrexate.
-(Ex.
 1044 at 7; see also Ex.
-1002 ¶ 93.)
+1002 ¶ 87.)
 Finally, the Updated Consensus Statement on the use of rituximab in patients with rheumatoid arthritis, written by 17 practicing rheumatologists including Dr. van Vollenhoven, for the Rituximab Consensus Expert Committee (2011), while noting that rituximab is licensed for use with methotrexate, also noted that studies have described the successful use of rituximab without methotrexate.
 (Ex.
 1043 at 5; see also Ex.
-1002 ¶ 93.)
+1002 ¶ 87.)